 CIS 051.
 BASIC COMPUTING CONCEPTS AND SKILLS.
 This course addresses basic computer concepts and skills required for university classes.
 Classes take place in computer labs where students are given instructions and tasks for hands-on practice.
 Modules are included in the use of the desktop, word processing, e-mail, the Internet, and spreadsheets.
 Students must register for the entire course even if they have passed some, though not all, of the CLE modules, but need only attend the classes for modules which they have not passed.
 Each module concludes with administration of the corresponding CLE module test.

 1 non-degree credit

-CIS 101. (formerly 146) BUSINESS SOFTWARE APPLICATIONS.
+CIS 101.
+BUSINESS SOFTWARE APPLICATIONS.
 Industry standard software including spreadsheets, database management systems, personal information management, the Internet, and word processing will be studied in depth.
 The capabilities, limitations and special features of operating systems are studied.
 Extensive out-of-class computer work is necessary.
-Prerequisites: successful completion of or exemption from MAT 023, MAT 024, ENG 100/WAC 011, ENG 101/RCA 021 and the computer literacy requirement.
 Format: 3 hours lecture and 1 hour tutorial.
-(F, S, SUM I).
 3 credits